LankeyBoard/RulesGraph/generatedRules.md

 slug: BASIC-SPEED

-Your Speed deterimines how far you can move and comes from your lineage.
+Your Speed determines how far you can move and comes from your lineage.

 ### Armor